flyteorg/flyte/cookbook/docs/core.rst

 .. currentmodule:: core

 ############################################
-Getting Started with Flytekit [python]
+Getting Started with Flytekit Python
 ############################################
 The first three chapters of this part of the cookbook is organized into increasing levels of complexity.
 The last chapter shows the reader the optimal way to use flytekit with a live Flyte deployment.